Thriving in Autonomy: Why Self-Management Doesn't Lead to Burnout

 1. Job Demands

-Job demands refer to the physical, psychological, social, or organisational aspects of a job that require effort and skill from the employees.
+Job demands refer to the physical, psychological, social, or organizational aspects of a job that require effort and skill from the employees.
 Think about things like workload, time pressure, conflicting demands, and emotional labor.

 2. Job Control